Vasily Filippenko: Crimes

 The next murder caused dissatisfaction with the party leadership of the city.
 In the city committee, they demanded that the prosecutor's office and the police find the criminal within three days.
 The number of patrols in the Obvodny Canal area was increased, and attempts to catch the maniac with "live bait" were renewed.

 In early November, on Nevsky Prospect, the druzhinniks detained and took to the police station 26-year-old Viktor Danilov, who attacked women on the street.
 The detainee belonged to the "golden youth" category (his father held a senior position in the urban construction sector, and his mother was a famous doctor in Leningrad), who had no job.
-It was revealed that he suffered from mental retardation.
-Three hours after his arrest, he was released, but was left under secret police surveillance.
+It was revealed that he had intellectual disability.
+Three hours after his arrest, he was released but was left under secret police surveillance.
 A few days later, a search and seizure was conducted on Danilov's apartment, during which porn magazines were found and a collection of curls from female hair, which the suspect cut off from women whom he pestered on the street.
 Danilov was detained again and presented for identification to the maniac's surviving victim.
 The victim confirmed that the detainee had molested her on the same day, but she had met him before meeting the maniac.
 However, the investigator forced the girl to change her testimony and for the third time she "identified her abuser".
 Danilov was re-arrested, and an examination determined that he coincidentally had the same blood type as the maniac.
-Under pressure from the investigators, he confessed to attacking women in the Obvodny Canal area, and even wrote a confession.
+Under pressure from the investigators, he confessed to attacking women in the Obvodny Canal area and even wrote a confession.
 The party leadership of Leningrad subsequently announced that they had captured the maniac.

 At this time, Filippenko struck again, killing a fish shop saleswoman named Valentina Stennikova.
 This time, he threw the victim's body into the Obvodny Canal.
 After the body's discovery, the examination established that the girl had been raped and killed.
 It was found that the same maniac, who supposedly had been captured, had committed the murder.
 Fearing a scandal, the results of the examination were falsified, and the mention of rape was removed.
 Instead, it was announced that Stennikova had been intoxicated and had committed suicide.
 A criminal case was denied.
 The girl's parents tried to protest the refusal in the prosecutor's office and at the CPSU city committee without success.